stafyniaksacha/ci-tests/.github/PULL_REQUEST_TEMPLATE.md

-*make sure your title describe your changes as simpliest as it could be*
+- make sure your title describe your changes as simpliest as it could be

 ## Description

-*describe your changes here*

-:warning: *don't forget to add one of theses labels to be used to generate changelog*
+add one of theses labels to be used to generate changelog
 - `:breaking-changes`
 - `:enhancement`
 - `:bug-fix`
 - `:optimisation`

+describe your changes here

 ## Issues solved
 - resolve #1